If you would like to send us a Notice of Funding Opportunity or discuss a potential project, please email

-Abby Stoddard, Ph.D., is a researcher and author with over twenty years' experience working in the international humanitarian sector.
+Abby Stoddard, PhD, is a researcher and author with over 20 years' experience working in the international humanitarian sector.
 At Humanitarian Outcomes she has designed and led independent research programmes and created unique data assets, including the Aid Worker Security Database and the Global Database of Humanitarian Organisations.
-Her latest book is Necessary Risks: Professional Humanitarianism and Violence Against Aid Workers (Palgrave Macmillan, forthcoming 2020).
+Her latest book is Necessary Risks: Professional Humanitarianism and Violence Against Aid Workers (Palgrave Macmillan, 2020).

 Glyn Taylor, MA, has worked in a variety of headquarters and field positions, covering both aid policy and practice.
 Before joining Humanitarian Outcomes he worked as a deputy director and head of the advisory group for the UK Department for International Development's Humanitarian Operations Team.
 This was a key role within the DFID drive to reform the humanitarian system, with a particular emphasis on financing mechanisms and UK support to OCHA and the CERF.
 He acted as the DFID humanitarian advisor for Darfur through 2005 and 2006.

-Meriah-Jo Breckenridge, MSc, worked at the Canadian Federal Court and Federal Court of Appeal in the areas of immigration appeals and aboriginal law, dealing with large databases, handling sensitive human rights information, and acting as the intermediary between parties and the judiciary.
+Meriah-Jo Breckenridge, MSc, worked at the Canadian Federal Court and Federal Court of Appeal in the areas of immigration appeals and aboriginal law, dealing with large databases, handling sensitive political matters, and acting as the intermediary between parties and the judiciary.
 Since transitioning to humanitarian research from the government sector, her contributions include conflict early warning risk reports and organizational case studies on context analysis.